 A custom-made UGQ Bandit Top Quilt is a high-quality option for the hammocker who wants lots of custom options and top-of-the-line materials and is willing to pay for them.
 Plus the build quality is just superb.
 The draft collar significantly improved the cold weather capability and neck-cinch comfort for me, and the light weight and footbox convertibility make this a top quilt you can take with you across a broad range of temperatures.

-Disclosure: SectionHiker.com received a quilt for this review.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Disclosure: SectionHiker.com received a quilt for this review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 Most Popular Searches